Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 You may want to consider refinancing your timeshare loan or paying it off with another type of loan if you’re experiencing any of these scenarios:

 • Your interest rate is too high.
-With developer financing, timeshare interest rates can be as high as 20% — ouch.
-Instead, you can try to refinance with a specialized timeshare loan with a lower rate or different loan type, such as a HELOC.
+With developer financing, timeshare interest rates can reach as high as 20% — ouch.
+Instead, you can try to refinance with a specialized timeshare loan at a lower rate or use a different loan type, such as a home equity loan.

 Refinancing a timeshare may not make sense for everyone